 With a population estimated at somewhere between 1,000 and 4,000 people, the world’s fifth largest continent is a land of extremes, the coldest and driest continent on the planet.
 Travelers can only reach it by ice-strengthened vessels made for toughing the rough seas.
 Though known for its breathtaking scenery, visitors who trek through the wilderness must be well-prepared or accompanied by a tour operator who knows the area well.

 The wettest place on Earth: Mawsynram, India

 This Indian town receives an average of 467 inches of rainfall every year.
 In 1985, the Guinness Book of World Records dubbed it the Wettest Place on Earth after it saw 1,000 inches of rain in a single year.
 Plagued by a subtropical climate and monsoons, Mawsynram is both a difficult place to live and an interesting trip for tourists.
-Here are the best budget travel destinations of 2019.

 The tallest waterfall in the world: Angel Falls, Venezuela